TranNgocKhoa/hello-doctor/README.md

 ## How to test API

-Test Service is deploy on localhost:8082.
+Test Service is deployed on `localhost:8082`.
 So far, there is only one API is: http://localhost:8080/api/test/message

 To access the API through **Gateway**, try http://localhost:8080/api/test/message